alacrity-ai/shipwright-survivors/README.md

 REFINEMENT:
+  - [ ] Only unlock first mission after tutorial, not both 1 and 2
   - [ ] Engine sound needs to play on gamepad movement
   - [ ] Rework laser to target the closet target.. add a chain lightning passive
   - [ ] Incident completion / cursed cargo completion sound is the same as leveling. fix that.